ukparliament/weeknotes.data-search/2018/14/index.md

 * The deletion of a link from one object to another.

-He's tested with a locally installed triple store, and [Postman](https://www.getpostman.com/) to show it works.
+He's tested with a locally installed triple store and [Postman](https://www.getpostman.com/) to show it works.

 Raphael did some more work on displaying business items and procedural steps in graphs using Graphviz / the [DOT language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).
 There's an [example of one subject to the "Made affirmative" SI procedure here](http://procedures.azurewebsites.net/WorkPackages/5/graph).
 Note you can already request data in DOT format from our Fixed Query API e.g. [https://api.parliament.uk/Live/fixed-query/person_by_id.dot?person_id=43RHonMf](https://api.parliament.uk/Live/fixed-query/person_by_id.dot?person_id=43RHonMf), from Samu's previous work.